Select Window Systems Logo

 Designing a sunroom

 Sunrooms differ from conservatories both in form and function.
-While a conservatory is usually fully glazed and mainly for use in the spring and summer, a sunroom usually features solid walls and glass and is intended for use all year round.
+While a conservatory is typically fully glazed and primarily used in spring and summer, a sunroom often features solid walls and glass and is intended for use year-round.

-Sunroom design must factor in four-season comfort, which means planning both heating and cooling systems.
-This can mean that a sunroom will be more expensive than a conservatory, not just in terms of the building costs but also the year-round running costs.
+Sunroom design must account for four-season comfort, requiring planning for both heating and cooling systems.
+This may mean a sunroom will be more expensive than a conservatory, not only in building costs but also in year-round running costs.

-So it pays to plan a sunroom carefully and make it as energy-efficient as possible to ensure comfort, style and cost-efficiency in both summer and winter.
-Decisions on the amount of glass, floor material, heating and the impact on the rest of your home will affect the success of a sunroom project.
+It pays to plan a sunroom carefully and make it as energy-efficient as possible to ensure comfort, style, and cost-effectiveness in both summer and winter.
+Decisions about the amount of glass, floor material, heating, and their impact on the rest of your home will affect the success of a sunroom project.

 Positioning the sunroom